baorlys/BaoLy-YPP3/Database design/8WeekSQLChallenge/Markdown/Case Study #3 - Foodie-Fi.md

 ```

-1. What is the customer count and percentage of customers who have churned rounded to 1 decimal place?
+**4 - What is the customer count and percentage of customers who have churned rounded to 1 decimal place?**

 ```sql
 SELECT